markfink/markfink-site/_posts/2018-11-17-esp32-idf-ota-update.md

 Flashing microcontroller firmware is easy especially if you use ESP-IDF.
 And this is almost always true as long as you are using a development board with USB connector and the device sits around on your desk.
 For IoT devices you want over-the-air (OTA) updates.
 Instead of retrieving the device for update or even visiting it on-site you upload the new firmware to the cloud and send a message to the device with the update request.
 We are all pretty familiar with the ota update process from using smart phones.

 For oto updates we need to prepare two app partitions on the device.
-First we need to cover some basics...
+But first we need to cover some basics...

 # Partition Table